 - Schedule a time for a screening interview with the office of Equity and Inclusion.

 - Attend our new mentor training (3 sessions).
 These fun and interactive sessions will prepare you to be a great mentor!
 See the schedule for the 2020-2021 school year below.

 From arts camps to leadership opportunities, Blue Ribbon Mentor Advocate provides exceptional resources for mentees, mentors, and parents.
 Our programs aim to expose our members to the academic, social, and cultural resources they need to chart a successful and fulfilling course in life.

 Enrichment Funds Requests

 - Parents, mentors, or Office of Equity and Inclusion staff members may submit requests for funds.
 Students may submit information as well, but only in conjunction with an adult sponsor.

-- For use by students actively participating in BRMA programming
+- Funds are for use by students actively participating in BRMA programming.

-- Used to fund “enrichment” needs such as summer camp tuition, lesson/class fees, sport participation fees, mental health counseling, or for the purchase of equipment for sports, music, arts or other activity participation.
-Other potential uses may be approved by on a case-by-case basis.
+- Funds are used to fund “enrichment” needs such as summer camp tuition, lesson/class fees, sport participation fees, or for the purchase of equipment for sports, music, arts or other activity participation.

 Travel Permission Forms

 Blue Ribbon Mentor-Advocates have permission to take their mentees on regular outings within the Triangle area.
 However, if you’re going on a longer trip, you can use this form to get written permission from your mentee’s parent.

 Once the form is complete, please give a copy to the parent and a copy to the BRMA office.